RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/7-Policies/1-Creating-editing-and-deleting-policies/1-Creating-editing-and-deleting-policies.md

 ### How to create a new Policy

-1. Navigate to Human Resources &gt; Policies
+1. Navigate to Policies &gt; Policies

     ![image-1702522705319.png](./downloaded_image_1705285316426.png)